Our Lady of Perpetual Succor Global Scholar

 Beijing Haidian International School

-My academic interest in high school is centered around engineering and its real-world implications.
-I believe a good engineer needs to prioritize the ethical and social implications of their products before implementing technological solutions.
+My academic interest in high school was centered around engineering and its real-world implications.
 In high school, I co-founded our school’s computer science club.
 In our club, we discussed and analyzed the social impact of food-delivery algorithms.
 Outside of the classroom, I interned at a human resources consultancy firm and programmed its online workflow system using SpringBoot and Vue.
 This internship is a perfect opportunity for me to learn about how talent shapes great companies.
 I learned about the University of Notre Dame in my Junior year when I did research about Nanoantenna with Professor Gary Bernstein.
 In this research, we studied the Nanoantenna cavity and modeled its signal magnification.